 Our mission is to educate, celebrate, and serve.
-We connect members of the Mason community to foster friendships, celebrate each other's cultures, explore global issues and themes, and further learning outside the classroom.
-In addition, we provide immigration advising, endorse immigration documents, and recommend and approve immigration benefits for international students, faculty, and exchange visitors.
-For immigration questions and concerns, you can meet with OIPS advisors during walk-in hours, or you can schedule an appointment.
+We connect members of the Mason community to foster friendships, celebrate each other's cultures, explore global issues and themes, and promote learning beyond the classroom.
+Additionally, we provide immigration advising, endorse immigration documents, and recommend and approve immigration benefits for international students, faculty, and exchange visitors.
+For immigration questions and concerns, you can meet with OIPS advisors during walk-in hours or schedule an appointment.

-OIPS-sponsored events and programs are largely by students for students and are great opportunities to better your understanding of the world through personal interaction.
-Signature events and programs include
+OIPS-sponsored events and programs are primarily organized by students for students and offer excellent opportunities to enhance your understanding of the world through personal interaction.
+Signature events and programs include:

-- International Buddy Program: aims to build crosscultural friendships between Mason's international and domestic students, who enjoy learning about cultures different from their own through a variety of campus events and activities together - International Café: an opportunity offered once or twice a semester for students to showcase different countries and cultures - International Education Week (November): a weeklong, multicultural exchange with specific educational objectives - International Week (March/April): a weeklong celebration of Mason's diverse and international cultures - ♥ SUB I, Suite 4300 ☑ oips@gmu.edu �� oips.gmu.edu ✔ Mason International ☑ @OIPSMason ◎ @MasonOIPS
+- International Buddy Program: Aims to build cross -cultural friendships between Mason's international and domestic students by fostering mutual appreciation for cultures different from their own through a variety of campus events and activities - International Café: An opportunity offered multiple times a semester for students to showcase various countries and cultures

+- International Education Week (November): A weeklong multicultural exchange with specific educational objectives - International Week (March/April): A weeklong celebration of Mason's diverse and international cultures - ♥ SUB I, Suite 4300 ☑ oips@gmu.edu �� oips.gmu.edu �� Mason International ☒ @OIPSMason ◎ @MasonOIPS